AZNM02/Machine-Learning-Neural-Networks-Project/README.md

 # Machine-Learning-Neural-Networks-Project

-## The project completes the following objectives:
-1. Classification of handwritten digits
-2. Language Identification for individual words
+## Important files in this project:
+1. models.py : Perceptron and Neural Network models for a variety of applications
+2. nn.py : Neural network mini-library
+3. backend.py : Backend code for various machine learning tasks
+4. data : Datasets for digit classification and language identification